Illustration of women using either a barbell or dumbbell home gym to build muscle.

-• Training at a commercial gym.
+• Get a membership at a commercial gym.

-• Building a barbell home gym.
+• Build a barbell home gym.

-• Doing bodyweight training.
+• Do bodyweight training.

-Building a Dumbbell Home Gym
+Building a Dumbbell Gym At Home

-A dumbbell home gym is the most versatile way to train at home.
-You can load your adjustable dumbbells gradually heavier, you can do a staggering number of different exercises, and you won’t have any problems stimulating muscle growth.
 Then, when you’re done, you can store them in a closet.
-Back when I lived in a small apartment, I kept a pair of adjustable dumbbells and an adjustable bench in my closet.
+Back when I lived in a small apartment in downtown Toronto, I kept a pair of adjustable dumbbells and an adjustable bench in my closet.
 I’d bring them into my living room and then put them away again.

 Illustration of fixed-weight and adjustable dumbbells for a women's home gym.